JACoW-org/docs-IPAC/docs/InvitedOrals/SSinitialQA.md

 ![](img/custom_fields.png)

-Abstract submissions with the status "Awaiting Review" can be withdrawn, edited, or converted to PDF.
+Abstract submissions can be withdrawn, edited, or converted to PDF via three buttons on the top right of the abstract details.

 ![](img/abstracts_actions.png)